-- A/ You must notify your lender of your return to school to initiate a loan deferment.
+A/ You must notify your lender of your return to school to initiate a loan deferment.
 The deferment process will halt your loan repayment obligation while you are enrolled at least half time (6 credits).
-You may be required to complete deferment paperwork and, in some cases, submit that paperwork to the law registrar for processing. - Q/ How do I determine the additional amount of funds I can borrow in a Federal Graduate PLUS or private educational loan? - A/ You may borrow up to the cost of attendance minus any other aid received.
+You may be required to complete deferment paperwork and, in some cases, submit that paperwork to the law registrar for processing.

+Q/ How do I determine the additional amount of funds I can borrow in a Federal Graduate PLUS or private educational Q/ What are my repayment options for Federal Graduate

+A/ You may borrow up to the cost of attendance minus any other aid received.
 If your COA equals the amount of aid on your financial aid offer, then you cannot borrow an additional loan.
-If your COA is larger than the amount of aid on your financial aid offer, then you can borrow up to the difference. - Q/ If I already started a semester, may I still apply for financial aid? - A/ Yes, you may apply for financial aid once a semester has started.
+If your COA is larger than the amount of aid on your financial aid offer, then you can borrow up to the difference.
+Please feel free to contact our office with any questions.

+Q/ If I already started a semester, may I still apply for financial

+A/ Yes, you may apply for financial aid once a semester has started.
 Keep in mind that all paperwork must be complete, your FAFSA results received by the university, and your Federal Direct Loan originated prior to the last date of enrollment for the academic period.